local-motion/product/technical/tech_stack.md

 ## Attribution
 All web pages should contain a footer stating:

-"Rookvrije speeltuinen is een initiatief van het Longfonds en ABN AMRO" (NL) or
+"Rookvrije speeltuinen is een initiatief van het Longfonds en ABN AMRO.
+Hosting door ABN AMRO" (NL) or

-"Smoke-free playground is an initiative of het Longfonds and ABN AMRO" (EN)
+"Smoke-free playground is an initiative of het Longfonds and ABN AMRO.
+Hosted by ABN AMRO" (EN)

 ## Tech stack